Computing integral points on X_ns^+(p): Siegel functions

+\end{lemma} This will be used in the proof of the principal relation (Section~\ref{sprinrel}) that our algorithm is based upon.

-Let us prove~\eqref{eprodua}.
-Since the set~$M_N$ is stable with respect to ${\GL_2(\Z/N\Z)}$, the left-hand side of~\eqref{eprodua} is stable with respect to the Galois action over the field $\Q(X(1))$.
+\begin{proof} Since the set~$M_N$ is stable with respect to ${\GL_2(\Z/N\Z)}$, the left-hand side of~\eqref{eprodua} is stable with respect to the Galois action over the field $\Q(X(1))$.
 Hence it is a unit on the curve $X(1)$, defined over~$\Q$.
 Since $X(1)$ has only one cusp, it has no non-constant units.
 Hence the left-hand side of~\eqref{eprodua} is a constant belonging to~$\Q$.